-- 1. Click Control Panel -> Hardware and Sound -> Sound under Windows System group in the Apps view. - In the Playback tab, select the playback device which you want to switch to. - 3.
+- Click Control Panel -> Hardware and Sound -> Sound under Windows System group in All apps. - 2.
+In the Playback tab, select the playback device which you want to switch to. - 3.
 To use the internal speakers on your computer, select Speakers.
 To use the television or the external monitor that you have connected to the computer, select a different playback device. - 4.
 Click the Set Default button. - 5.
 Click OK to close the Sound dialog.